VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

 VictoriaLogs has very low overhead for per-tenant management, so it is OK to have thousands of tenants in a single VictoriaLogs instance.

 VictoriaLogs doesn't perform per-tenant authorization.
 Use [vmauth](https://docs.victoriametrics.com/vmauth.html) or similar tools for per-tenant authorization.

+## Benchmarks

+We encourage you to run benchmarks on your own.
+Please share the results or feedback with us just dropping the line any of our [Community channels](https://docs.victoriametrics.com/#community-and-contributions).
+However, we prepared benchmark suite that covers ElasticSearch and VictoriaLogs.
+You can find it [here](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/deployment/logs-benchmark).